-In the more rural areas, public houses, village halls and community centres form focal points for the community and local convenience stores, offlicences, garages and take-away restaurants make an important contribution to local communities by providing outlets to buy food and drink.
+In the more rural areas, public houses, village halls and community centres form focal points for the community and local convenience stores, off-licences, garages and take-away restaurants make an important contribution to local communities by providing outlets to buy food and drink.

-The Licensing Act 2003 affects all premises that are used to supply alcohol, to carry on permitted club activities, to provide regulated entertainment or to provide hot food and drink between 11pm and 5am.
-The effect is that potentially a larger number of premises will require licences including, for the first time, mobile burger-vans and take away restaurants that trade after 11pm.
+The Licensing Act 2003 affects all premises that are used to supply alcohol, to carry on permitted club activities, to provide regulated entertainment or to provide hot food and drink between 2300hrs and 0500hrs.
+The effect is that potentially a larger number of premises will require licences including itinerant and take-away food businesses that trade after 2300hrs.